 Depending on the method you use, a fishless cycle will usually take anything from a few days to about 6 weeks before ammonia and nitrite levels drop off.
 If you’re starting from scratch with something like the fish flakes method, and with all new equipment and sterile gravel, the process can take over a month.
 If you seed your filter with mature media, the cycle can be instantly ready.

-Should I do a water change while fishless cycling?
+Should I do a water change first?

 Since cycling is about allowing changes in water chemistry to happen, it would make sense to not interfere while this is happening.
 If however, your ammonia levels spike too high during your fishless cycle, it’s a good idea to perform a partial water change.